BluEntCAD’s Knowledge Series: A Guide to Steel Shop Drawings

 Steel shop drawings define the component parts used during construction, their fabrication, and their assembly.

 It is not labor or resource-intensive, as the drafting is first done on relatively cheap media such as software or paper and the construction work begins only after it is approved by the client.

 The drawings also illustrate and quantify the various materials required for the fabrication of steel members.
 This gives manufacturers accurate material and cost estimates, further lowering the financial and resource losses.

 Steel Shop Drawings Process

-For every diagram, comprehensive individual shop drawings are created.
-These often include the following specifications:
+For every diagram, individual shop drawings are created.
+These are comprehensive and often include:

 - Material specification